 More Recipes from Chef Thiam

-Senegal: Modern Senegalese Recipes from the Source to the Bowl by Pierre Thiam, $24.49 on Amazon
+Senegal: Modern Senegalese Recipes from the Source to the Bowl by Pierre Thiam, $35 from Amazon

 Get more of the chef's recipes in this vibrant Senegalese cookbook.

-The Fonio Cookbook: An Ancient Grain Rediscovered by Pierre Thiam, $18.49 on Amazon
+The Fonio Cookbook: An Ancient Grain Rediscovered by Pierre Thiam, $17.99 from Amazon

 Discover just how versatile and delicious fonio is in this book.